 How Lawyers Can Help Fight Hospital Negligence

-At Shrager & Sachs, we have witnessed how medical malpractice law can help make hospitals and healthcare centers safer for patients.
+At Shrager, Sachs, & Blanco, we have witnessed how medical malpractice law can help make hospitals and healthcare centers safer for patients.
 In 1991, our founder David Shrager won a case which was a historic example of a hospital being held liable for malpractice.

 In this case, Thompson v.
 Nason Hospital, the Pennsylvania Supreme Court ruled that hospitals and their parent corporations can be held liable for medical negligence.
 This important ruling was made in favor of Thompson, and established direct liability against hospitals for negligence in the state of Pennsylvania.